Prome-theus/pooplicious/README.md

 ## Gameplay

+__Game Objective:__
-The goal of the game is to run as far as possible while avoiding enemies.
-To jump, press the space bar.
-To move left and right, use the arrow keys.
+The objective of the game is to navigate through the dungeon, evading enemies while running as far as possible.
+Players can jump using the space bar and move left or right using the arrow keys.

+__Gameplay:__
-Enemies will spawn randomly throughout the dungeon.
-If you collide with an enemy, you will lose the game.

-The game ends when you collide with an enemy or when you reach the end of the dungeon.
+Enemies will appear randomly throughout the dungeon, posing obstacles to the player's progress.
+Colliding with an enemy results in the player losing the game.
+The game concludes either upon colliding with an enemy or upon reaching the end of the dungeon.

+__Score Submission:__
+Upon completing the game, players have the opportunity to submit their score, which is then stored in an online Firebase database using the firebase-admin library.

+__Leaderboard Feature:__
+Furthermore, the game features a leaderboard showcasing the top 5 scorers.
+This leaderboard is displayed at the end of the game when the player submits their score.
+It provides a competitive element, encouraging players to strive for higher scores and secure a place among the top performers.

 ## Tips